What Is My Elevation

 Panama's topography bears similarities to other Central and South American countries such as Costa Rica, Colombia, and Ecuador due to the prevalence of mountain ranges and rainforests.

-See here a list of 10 cities in Panama and their elevation above sea level.
+Below is a list of major cities in Panama with their corresponding elevation above sea level.